Fat in the Abdominal Area: What You Should Know

-Abdominal fat isn’t just an aesthetic issue – it can lead to heart disease, respiratory problems, and even certain types of cancer.
+Fat in the abdominal area isn’t just an aesthetic issue.
+It can lead to heart disease, respiratory problems and even certain types of cancer.

 In today’s article, we want to talk about some of these risks and tell you how to set daily goals in order to fight abdominal fat.

-You also produce lower amounts of estrogen, and over the years these gradual changes will almost certainly result in weight gain.
+You also produce lower amounts of estrogen and, over the years, these gradual changes will almost certainly result in weight gain.
 But the most dangerous extra pounds are the ones that accumulate around the belly.
 In addition to the fat that’s most visible under the skin, don’t forget that there’s a kind of “visceral fat” that forms around your internal organs.

-And this is a risk to your health.
+This is a risk to your health.
 Are you ready to learn what the hazards are in the long term?

-- Heart disease
+- heart disease

-- High blood pressure
+- high blood pressure

-- Type 2 diabetes
+- type 2 diabetes

 - For women, try not to exceed a waist diameter of 35 inches.

 - For men, this is usually 40 inches.